60-year-old grandfather killed by security guard while playing Pokemon Go: lawyer

 She added that the investigation remained ongoing.
 "They are just looking at all the layout, the forensics, the statements and what have you," Elliott said.

-The security guard, who reportedly works for Citywide Protection Services, was not identified by police.
+The security guard, who reportedly works for Citywide Protection Services according to NBC affiliate WAVY, was not identified by police.
 A woman who answered the phone at the company referred comment to an attorney and spokesman.
 He did not immediately return a voicemail left Tuesday night.

 The River Walk Community Association released a statement to WAVY on Monday.
 "The River Walk Community Association does have a contract for unarmed roving patrol services for the common areas of the community," it reportedly read.
 "We are fully cooperating with authorities investigating the incident that took place just outside association property."